-8.4.1.2 Controlling Access to JNDI Advertised Destinations and Connection Factories
+7.4.1.2 Access to JNDI Advertised Destinations and Connection Factories

 As described earlier, local JNDI names for connection factories and destinations must be configured as part of the JMS Foreign Server configuration task.
-You can optionally configure ACLs on these JNDI names, so access checks occur during JNDI lookup based on the current WebLogic credentials.
+You can optionally configure security policies on these JNDI names, so access checks occur during JNDI lookup based on the current WebLogic credentials.
 The current WebLogic credentials depend on the client type.

-Once an application's WebLogic JNDI lookup ACL credential check passes for a destination, a JMS Foreign Server destination will automatically lookup the destination resources in Oracle AQ using a JDBC connection.
+Once an application's WebLogic JNDI lookup security policy credential check passes for a destination, a JMS Foreign Server destination automatically looks up the destination resources in Oracle AQ using a JDBC connection.